Kinnaribadal/Final-Project/README.md

 there is so much medical data and medical field it was tough to streaming down the goal.

-it took us a whole session the figure out what one thing we will do.
+it took us a whole session to figure out what one thing we will do.

+it decided to master the whole process and divided everything among us